qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 Alternatively, can also select all measurements of a domain via a press of the checkbox within the column header.
 ![measurement_deletion_all_selection.png](images/measurement_deletion_all_selection.png)

+You are also able to use the Search field above to filter measurements before selection.
+Keep in mind that changing the filter will reset the selection of measurements.

 !!!
 Note "Domain Specific Selection"
     The selected measurements are reset if a different domain tab is clicked.
     Therefore, delete the measurements for each domain individually.